Judahh/flexiblePersistence/README.md

 sentItem: any;
 ```

-## PersistenceAdapter
+## IPersistence

 It's possible to use diferent databases or services implementing
-PersistenceAdapter interface, like MongoDB does.
+IPersistence interface, like MongoDB does.

 Other implementations: